Marvic Leonen

-Mario Victor "Marvic" Famorca Leonen (born December 29, 1962) is a Filipino jurist who has served as an Associate Justice of the Supreme Court of the Philippines since 2012.
-President Benigno Aquino III appointed Leonen to the position at the age of 49, making him the second youngest justice in the court's history.
-Since the retirement of Estela Perlas-Bernabe in 2022, he has been the Court's Senior Associate Justice.
+Mario Victor "Marvic" Famorca Leonen (born December 29, 1962) is a Filipino jurist who has served as an associate justice of the Philippine Supreme Court since 2012.
+Appointed by President Benigno Aquino III at age 49, he became the second-youngest justice named to the Court since 1938.
+Since the retirement of Estela Perlas-Bernabe in 2022, Leonen has served as the Court's senior associate justice.